Automation Testing Guide: How and Why to Automate Manual Testing

 The lack of clarity is what can sink even a successful automation project.
 This is especially common for tests that often produce false positive results or are otherwise inconsistent.
 The resulting absence of clear feedback forces the automation team to continue spending time on tests that don’t do anything for the success of the project.
 To achieve full clarity, the entire team should participate in regular reviews of the test suite and remove or update ones with inconsistent results.

-When your goal is to test on as many device and platform combinations as possible, it can be very tempting to use simulators and emulators instead of physical devices to save money.
-And the accessibility and diversity of device emulators have come a long way in recent years.
+When your goal is to test on as many device and platform combinations as possible, it can be very tempting to use simulators and emulators instead of physical devices.
+And the accessibility and diversity of device emulators has come a long way in recent years.
 However, they are not yet capable of simulating real life conditions to the fullest extent, so you may never get a complete idea of how a regular user interacts with the product.
 Testing on real devices still cannot be beat.

 At times, especially on a mature automation testing project where a certain quality benchmark has already been achieved, reviewing the reports may start to feel like a redundant task.
 However, detailed reports are invaluable for any test automation project.
 They allow teams to see when and where a software failure took place, what triggered it, how the rest of the application reacted, and so on.
 When a testing tool also comes with a screenshotting feature, the quality of the reports further increases.